 Continuation of the flyweight approach

 With version 5.0, NEBA switched from a mandatory integration with the Spring Framework to a lightweight kernel with an optional Spring integration.
 As more and more advanced features are available in Apache Sling and Adobe AEM™ out of the box, additional frameworks such as Spring become less and less necessary.
 Here, NEBA will continue to pursue a flyweight approach - being a simple and high-performance addition to Apache Sling and Adobe AEM™

 NEBA welcomes contribution of any form at any time.
 If want to report a bug, request a feature or change, just create an issue - a responsible committer will get to it.

 If you would like to contribute code, we're looking forward to your pull request.
 Note: The primary development branch is "develop" (we use gitflow), so you might want to develop against that.

 Before we can integrate your change, we need you to sign the individual contributor license agreement (Done automatically via https://cla-assistant.io/), or the corporate license agreement, if you contribute as a member of an organization.
 This is crucial to keep our stuff IP-clean - thank you!

 Becoming a committer

 If you have knowledge of both Spring and Sling and would like to join, you are more than welcome as a committer.
 Usually, you start of by making a couple of pull requests to show your expertise - then, the existing committers will vote on the decision.

 NEBA is written in JAVA, based on JAVA 8.
-We're on GitHub, and use Travis CI.
+We're on GitHub.
 We've got a clean and well-written base of 500+ JUnit and Mockito based tests covering of the code - so we dare make changes, all the time.
 We are using git flow, and currently, the builds are .